lzf-azure/lzf-seed/README.md

-# lzf-pattern
+# Seed repository for each new Projects Landing Zone Factory

-The pattern to fork for each LZF
+Bootstrap will fork this repo into the project organization, and make the necessary changes to connect with TFE.